wenerme/wener/notes/db/kv/redis/redis-conf.md

 #               "nopass" status.
 After "resetpass" the user has no associated
 #               passwords and there is no way to authenticate without adding
 #               some password (or setting it as "nopass" later).
-#  reset        Performs the following actions: resetpass, resetkeys, off,
+#  reset        Performs the following actions: resetpass, resetkeys, resetchannels,
-#               -@all.
-The user returns to the same state it has immediately
+#               allchannels (if acl-pubsub-default is set), off, clearselectors, -@all.
-#               after its creation.
+#               The user returns to the same state it has immediately after its creation.
 # (<options>)   Create a new selector with the options specified within the
 #               parentheses and attach it to the user.
 Each option should be
 #               space separated.
 The first character must be ( and the last